22–23 April 2017

 Two examples of animations made during the workshop:

 Rebecca Brown graduated with an MA in Illustration from Edinburgh College of Art and completed an artist in residence scheme there the following year.
 Prior to that she had studied at Gray’s School of Art, Fachhochschule Hannover and Cyprus College of Art.
 Although drawing forms the starting point for the majority of her projects, she tends to apply illustration to another artistic process; printmaking, bookbinding, ceramics or animation, paying close attention to the tactile nature of the finished piece.
 Her work is largely themed around storytelling, particularly the mysterious narrative within old wives tales and superstitions.
 Rebecca Brown was selected for the March 2017 Interdisciplinary Residency at Hospitalfield.

 SUPERLUX Workshop: The Observational Camera, with Margaret Salmon

-Hospitalfield is delighted to be working with Lux Scotland’s membership programme SUPERLUX to present a workshop by Margaret Salmon on Sunday 23 April.
-Entitled The Observational Camera, this workshop will consider the differences between ‘observation’ and ‘documentation’ within filmmaking and artistic practices.
-Participants will be introduced to various historical and theoretical examples of both street photography and street filmmaking, including the presentation of Salmon’s own film Gibraltar (2013).
+Hospitalfield was delighted to work with Lux Scotland’s membership programme SUPERLUX to present a workshop by Margaret Salmon on Sunday 23 April.
+Entitled The Observational Camera, the workshop considered the differences between ‘observation’ and ‘documentation’ within filmmaking and artistic practices.
+Participants were introduced to various historical and theoretical examples of both street photography and street filmmaking, including the presentation of Salmon’s own film Gibraltar (2013).

-A practical introduction to two types of 16mm cameras that Salmon uses to make her own work, the Cannon Scoopic 16mm press camera and the Bolex will follow, before using these in a group filming exercise underpinned by the idea of engaging with a place in an ‘observational mode’.
+A practical introduction to two types of 16mm cameras that Salmon uses to make her own work, the Cannon Scoopic 16mm press camera and the Bolex will followed later in the day, before using these in a group filming exercise underpinned by the idea of engaging with a place in an ‘observational mode’.